-Andy is the recipient of many awards, but he is tickled as can be to have been patted on the head by his sweet community of peers as they bestowed upon him the Oracle 2013 Circle of Excellence from the National Storytelling Network.
+Andy is the recipient of many awards, but he is tickled to be recognized by his peers by being presented the Oracle Circle of Excellence from the National Storytelling Network.

 He thinks he is funny.

 “Acute folk sensibility.” ~ The Wall Street Journal

 “…An accomplished singer-songwriter, Irwin tackles genres like a veteran defensive lineman tackles quarterbacks … The man’s a master musician with some VERY talented lips.” ~ Georgia Music Magazine

 “A fiendishly clever union of Tom Lehrer’s topicality… cut with Bobby McFerrin-style mouth music.
 Andy Offutt Irwin’s shows are good quirky fun!” ~ The Atlanta Journal / Constitution

 “You laugh, then you laugh harder, then you sigh, then you listen in awe.
 Breathing in life.” ~ Grammy® Winners, Cathy Fink and Marcy Marxer